 In December, Jenny Durkan announced that she would not seek a second term as mayor of Seattle.
 Weeks of speculation about potential replacements followed.
 But 2021 brought more clarity.
-While none of our Very Serious candidates have yet entered the race, 15 others did.
+While none of our Very Serious candidates entered the race, 15 others did.
 The primary whittled that field down to two.
 Here's who's running for mayor of Seattle this year (in alphabetical order).